qmi03/hpc-mpi-rma-report/src/meta/musthave.typ

 emotional and financial support and being the pillars I can rely on when times are tough.

-I would also like to extend my heartfelt thanks to Mr. Diệp Thanh Đăng for inspiring me and guiding me toward this research topic.
+I would also like to extend my deepest gratitude to Mr. Diệp Thanh Đăng for inspiring me and guiding me toward this research topic.
 His mentorship helped me discover my true passion and led me to choose this meaningful topic for my thesis.